HTWMedia/JyDraft/README_EN.md

 **JyDraft** is a toolkit for **generating Jianying / CapCut draft files and rendering them directly into videos**.
 It allows you to programmatically generate draft files and render videos in the cloud **without installing the CapCut client**.

-👉 Precompiled rendering tools can be downloaded from the **Releases** page on the right.
+👉 Precompiled rendering tools can be downloaded from the **Releases** page.

 ---